Last updated 10th June, 2025

 When installing a new central heating system, it needs to be Building Regulations approved and installed by an engineer registered under an approved government scheme, including the Gas Safety Register, Competent Person Schemes for gas, oil and fuel boilers.

-Your installer should ensure that your boiler reaches the appropriate efficiency rating, with gas requiring a minimum of 86% and oil needing a minimum of 85%.
+Your installer should ensure that your boiler reaches the appropriate efficiency rating:

 If you're unsure, check out the guidelines here or talk to a professional before going ahead with the job.